CobaltCrabby/microbit-caller/README.md

 Create a file in documents called Github, then create another folder in Github called microbit-caller.

-All files go in that microbit-caller file.
+All files except rc.local go in that microbit-caller file.

+The rc.local file goes in /etc.